Anil Biswas (politician)

-Anil Biswas (2 March 1944 – 26 March 2006) often referred to as Keru was an Indian communist politician.
+Anil Biswas (2 March 1944 – 26 March 2006), often referred to as Keru, was an Indian communist politician.
 He was the secretary of the West Bengal State Committee of Communist Party of India (Marxist) and member of the party's politburo beginning in 1998 until his death in 2006.

 Early life

-Biswas born in a peasant family of Darermath village near Karimpur, Nadia district.
-While in high school he was attracted to the Left movement in the area. in 1961 he joined the Krishnagar Government College and came under the influence of Marxist leaders like Harinarayan Adhikari and Dinesh Mazumdar and also became an active member of the Students' Federation of India.
+Biswas born in a middle class Mahishya family of Darermath village near Karimpur, Nadia district, to Ashutosh Biswas and Prafulla Kumari Debi.
+He lost his father at a tender age.
+While in high school he was attracted to the Left movement in the area. in 1961 he joined the Krishnagar Government College and came under the influence of Marxist leaders like Harinarayan Adhikari and Dinesh Majumdar and also became an active member of the Students' Federation of India.
 He was a student leader in College elections.
-After taking an Honours degree in political science, he shifted to Kolkata to pursue his academic career.
+After taking an Honours degree in Political science, he shifted to Kolkata to pursue his academic career.